Ask Experts Questions for FREE Help!

 So when I went on the Nicoderm brand patch for one pack a day, I actually upped my nicotine dosage accidentally but that helped.
 For several days there were a number of activities I simply couldn't do (like talk on the phone or coffee, that was iffy for a while too) since I associated them with smoking.
 In short, I did whatever it @#%#$@ took!
 Everyone understood and supported me.

-Now the patch had some drawbacks, like wierd dreams and occasionally feeling like I was slugged really hard at the site where I put on a fresh patch but I said tough tiddles, AT LEAST I AM NOT SMOKING!
+Now the patch had some drawbacks, like weird dreams and occasionally feeling like I was slugged really hard at the site where I put on a fresh patch but I said tough tiddles, AT LEAST I AM NOT SMOKING!

 I did not buy the different sizes since my doctor told me that is a rip off.
 I bought the largest one and cut it up myself with scissors.
 So instead of it being three steps from the three sizes they sold (all at the same price, mind you!)
-I created like twenty steps over a slightly longer period of time.
+I created like twenty steps over a slightly longer period.
 By the time I stopped using the patch, it was the size of a tiny round band-aid LOL.

 Also I read the "unfold it fifteen times in six point type" little brochure that was included and was properly scared about lighting up since it virtually said if you do, don't sue us when you drop dead from nicotine overdose over and over.
 I called my doc and asked if I really had to wait the 24 hours they stipulated before lighting up and he said nah, 18 hours would suffice.
-Well, bloody hell - what's the diff??
+Well, bloody hell - what's the diff?
 I still had to wait!
 And by being forced to wait, I learned the urge passes.
 So every moment of every hour, I made sure I had a patch on.
 And little by little, I conquered the mental part of it.

 By 90 days, I could feel a turn taking place.
 I no longer thought about it.
 And I haven't looked back since.
 Oh I occasionally enjoy a vicarious thrill standing next to someone who lights up.
 But I certainy don't miss standing in the rain, huddled under the eaves, to suck one down quick before returning to work!
 By the time I stopped I had two full size patches left and vowed to myself, if I ever think about lighting up I am racing to my bathroom and slapping one of those puppies on my forehead.
-So far, that has not been necessary.
+So far, that has not been necessary. :p

 So, I am assuming he who writes long interesting posts can handle a long one back atcha and to you I would say keep quitting 'til you quit, man!
-It remains one of the best things I have ever done.
+It remains one of the best things I have ever done. :cool:

 DO what it takes!
-Only don't do like my friend Bobby, who quit with the gum and ten years later is still chewing it - I call him the science experiment!
+Only don't do like my friend Bobby, who quit with the gum and ten years later is still chewing it - I call him the science experiment! :eek:

 Ultra Member